SUU Seal (for official use only)

 6. Burglary: The unlawful entry of a structure to commit a felony or a theft.

-8. Clery Compliance Officer: The Director of the Office of Equal Opportunity and Clery Compliance (“Director”) will serve as the Clery Compliance Officer for the University.
+8. Clery Compliance Officer: The Assistant Vice President of the Office of Enterprise Risk Management, Compliance, and Safety or their designee (“Director”) will serve as the Clery Compliance Officer for the University.
 The Director may assign duties to other staff, faculty, or administrators as necessary to ensure compliance with the University's Clery Act obligations.

 9. Clery Geography: Any location on which the University is required to report crime statistics for purposes of the Clery Act, including: